The frame.

 -

-The companion note: the Howey managerial-effort and profit-expectation prongs, and the exact copy that builds a profit expectation.
+The companion note: the Howey prongs and the exact copy that builds a profit expectation.

 -